Custom Scheduled Events

 - Click Save

-Job scripts have the same HAPI access as the Script Console.
+Event scripts have the same Canarys HAPI access as the Execution Console.
 They run as the app (service account) with full access to all projects.

 Key differences from console scripts: